 On May 25, 2023 the shareholders and option holders of Voyager approved the completion of the Arrangement.
-The Arrangement is expected to become effective on or about May 31, 2023, subject to, among other things, Voyager obtaining a Final Order from the Ontario Superior Court of Justice (Commercial List) in respect of the Arrangement and the satisfaction or waiver of certain other customary closing conditions.
+The Arrangement became effective on May 31, 2023 after receiving all approvals necessary and the Company acquired all of the issued and outstanding shares of Voyager that it did not already own.